Add a SharePoint Web Application to a Team Project Collection

-Expand the name of the server, expand Application Tier, and then choose Team Project Collections.
+Under Team Foundation, expand the name of the server, expand Application Tier, and then click Team Project Collections.

-In the Team Project Collections list, choose the collection from the list for which you want to add a web application and a default location where team project portals will be created.
+In the Team Project Collections list, click the collection for which you want to add a Web application and a default location where team project portals will be created.

-On the SharePoint Site tab, choose Edit Default Site Location.
+On the SharePoint Site tab, click Edit Default Site Location.

 The Edit Default Site Location window appears.

-In the SharePoint Web Application list, choose an application.
+In the SharePoint Web Application list, click an application.

-In Relative Path, specify the relative path of the location where sites and sub-sites will be created on the web application for this collection.
+In Relative Path, type the relative path of the location where sites and sub-sites will be created on the Web application for this collection.

 If the site does not exist, a SharePoint Site dialog will appear asking you to confirm creation of a site.
-Choose Yes.
+Click Yes.

-In Full Path, review the information, and then choose OK if it is correct.
+In Full Path, review the information, and then click OK if it is correct.